lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/distributed_training.md

 We need to adapt this snippet for each node.
 The second node will have `'task': {'index': 1, 'type': 'worker'}`.

-With two modifications we can parallelize the serial code:
+With two modifications, we can parallelize the serial code:
 We need to initialize the distributed strategy:

 ```python